by Emma Lo Russo, CEO, Digivizer

 As a partner of Twitter, I applaud Jack Dorsey for the platform he has built and look forward to seeing the next stage in driving relevance and growth that the new CEO Parag Agrawal aims to deliver.

-To see where Twitter works for you across organic, earned and paid media, and how Twitter performance compares to the performance of other channels, go to digivizer.com for a 30-day free trial.
+To see where Twitter works for you across organic, earned and paid media, and how Twitter performance compares to the performance of other channels, go to digivizer.com and create a Digivizer account for free.